Skip to content Skip to footer

 The Weekend Club vs Bumble BFF (2026): Which one is better to meet new people?

 The Weekend Club replaces swiping with a guaranteed offline plan.
 We’re weekend brunch only (better energy, safer vibe, consistent habit-building), require front-camera face verification + team review, use risk-tier isolation to protect high-quality users from no-shows and repeat bad behavior, run a one-table-per-restaurant design (less chaos, higher cohesion), and close the loop with post-event compliments & feedback so quality compounds over time.
 Instead of “maybe hangouts,” you get a ~2-hour weekend brunch with 5 new people—in the city—without endless DMs.
+Many people are moving away from traditional dating-style interfaces, as noted in recent social wellness trends, seeking more intentional connection.

 What The Weekend Club is (in one sentence)